 Degree Honors include Major (Department) Honors and Latin (Laude) Honors.
 These Degree Honors will display on a transcript along with the degree earned.
 They will also print on the diploma.

 Term Honors include Presidential Scholar, Honors Program Scholar, and Bone Scholar.
 Term Honors will print after the appropriate term on the transcript.

-Students graduating with an honor distinction, will wear an honor cord at the commencement ceremony.
-Students earning this designation, will be notified by e-mail from the Office of the University Registrar approximately two weeks prior to commencement and provided with instructions for honor cord pick-up.
+Undergraduate students graduating with an honor distinction, will wear an honor cord at the commencement ceremony.
+Undergraduate students earning this designation, will be notified by e-mail from the Office of the University Registrar approximately two weeks prior to commencement and provided with instructions for honor cord pick-up.

 Once grades for the current semester are posted, cumulative hours and cumulative GPA are recalculated and final honor distinction determined.
 The final honor distinction will be permanently noted on the student's diploma and transcript.